-The following is an excerpt from Talent Management’s new podcast, Talent Lab.
+The following is an excerpt from Talent Management’s new podcast.
 To hear the full conversation, including Jewel’s thoughts on the great resignation, mentorship and more click here.

-Ave Rio: Hello and welcome to the Talent Management podcast, Talent Lab.
+Ave Rio: Hello and welcome to the Talent Management podcast.
 I’m Ave Rio, Talent Mangement’s managing editor, and I’m so happy to be here hosting our second episode!

 The world of work has transformed, and there’s surely more change on the horizon.
 At the forefront of this transformation is our people, and prioritizing their engagement and connection, helping them feel a sense of belonging and purpose, and building strong and safe spaces in our organizations is paramount.
 We hope you will join us along this podcast journey and tune in every month to hear from leading talent and HR professionals from across the globe as they share their stories, their learnings, and their big ideas and ambitions for the future of talent management.